volodymyrhudyma/blog/content/blog/2020-08-10-typescript-unknown-vs-any-what-is-the-difference.md

 Using it allows us to escape from the type system and write code as if it was pure JavaScript, which gives us a lot of freedom.

-But writing code in this manner leads to some unpredictable errors, TypeScript can easily prevent.
+But writing code this way leads to some unpredictable errors that TypeScript can easily prevent.

 ## The "unknown" type